home-assistant/home-assistant.io/source/_integrations/wled.markdown

 ### Nightlight

 Toggles the WLED Timer.
 Can be configured on the WLED itself under settings > LED Preferences > Timed light.

 ### Sync Receive and Sync Send

-Toggles the synchronisation between multiple WLED devices.
+Toggles the synchronization between multiple WLED devices.
 Can be configured on the WLED itself under settings > Sync Interfaces > WLED Broadcast.

 [WLED Sync documentation](https://github.com/Aircoookie/WLED/wiki/Sync-WLED-devices-(UDP-Notifier))